debog/OptimizedRK/README.md

 Running
 -------

-Run the script `ConsFD_1stDeriv`.
-The directory `example_output` contains an example solution of a 2nd order, 5-stage explicit RK method that is optimized for the 5th-order WENO scheme.
++ Conservative finite difference discretization of first derivative: Run the script `ConsFD_1stDeriv`.
 One can change the parameters in `ConsFD_1stDeriv` to try various orders, number of stages, etc.

++ Compact finite difference discretization of third derivative: Run the script `CompactFD_3rdDeriv`.

+The directory `example_output` contains some example solutions from these scripts.